Winding of geodesic rays chosen by a harmonic measure: Winding and Patterson-Sullivan measures

 \subsection{Winding on convex cocompact manifolds}

 We now prove \Cref{laws-hyperbolic}.
-We assume $\Gamma$ convex cocompact, fix $m$ a probability measure on the boundary that is absolutely continuous with repsect to the class of Patterson-Sullivan.
+We assume $\Gamma$ non-elementary, torsion free, discrete, convex cocompact, and we fix $m$ a probability measure on the boundary that is absolutely continuous with respect to the class of Patterson-Sullivan.
 We aim to estimate the statisics of $m$-typical geodesic rays on $\Hn$ projected via the map $i : \Hn\rightarrow H_{1}(M, \R)$ where $M=\Gamma\backslash \Hn$.
 We can assume without loss of generality that the basepoint $o$ is in $C(\Gamma)$.
 As $C(\Gamma)$ has compact projection, the norms of the $1$-forms defining $i$ are bounded in $C(\Gamma)$, hence \emph{$i$ is Lipschitz} on $C(\Gamma)$.
-We are thus in a position to apply \Cref{laws-projected} if $m$ is a Furstenberg measure for some probability measure $\mu$ with moment conditions.
+We are thus in a position to apply \Cref{laws-projected} \details{with $\Omega=C(\Gamma)$} if $m$ is a Furstenberg measure for some probability measure $\mu$ with moment conditions.
 Note this is not always the case, for instance if $m$ lacks regularity.
 Our strategy is to start with the case where $m=\nu_{o}$ is the PS measure based at $o$, then deduce the general result using the $\Gamma$-equivariance of the $\{\nu_{z}, z\in \Hn\}$ to approximate any $m$ by a combination of $\nu_{\gamma.o}$.

 We start by proving that $\nu_{o}$-typical geodesic rays have zero drift in $H_{1}(M, \R)$.
 Our argument relies on the dynamics of the geodesic flow for the Bowen-Margulis-Sullivan measure (denoted by $m_{BMS}$) that we now recall.